WuerthPhoenix/tornado/doc/how-to/92-HowTo-Email-Collector.md

 # <a id="tornado-howto-email-collector"></a> How To Use the Email Collector

 This How To is intended to help you configure, use and test the Email Collector in your existing NetEye Tornado installation.
+We will configure a rule, such that we log all incoming mail subjects in a log file per *from* email.

 Before continuing, you should first check the [prerequisites for Tornado](/neteye/doc/module/tornado/chapter/tornado-howto-overview).